apache/druid/docs/content/operations/api-reference.md

 * `/druid/historical/v1/loadstatus`

 Returns JSON of the form `{"cacheInitialized":<value>}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.
-This can be used to know when a historical node is ready to be queried after a restart.
+This can be used to know when a Historical node is ready to be queried after a restart.

 * `/druid/historical/v1/readiness`